IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 the AO Extension defined in this document.
 This extension specifies the authentication algorithms that the client will use when sending TCP packets on the connection and whether TCP options will be protected.
-At this point the server can derive the TLS keys and the TCP-AO keys to use for validating clients packet.
+At this point the server can derive from the TLS keys the TCP-AO keys to use for validating clients packet.
-The server replies with TLS ServerHello and TLS EncryptedExtensions messages that are sent in packets using the default TCP-AO MKT.
+The server replies with TLS ServerHello and TLS EncryptedExtensions that are sent in packets protected with the default TCP-AO MKT.
 To finish the setting up of TCP-AO, the server includes the AO Extension in the sent EncryptedExtensions to announce the parameters it will use to protect the packets it will send.
-It then installs the new key in its TCP-AO MKT.
+It then derives the new key and installs it in its TCP-AO MKT.
 Upon reception of these messages, the client can derive the TLS and TCP-AO keys.
 It installs the TCP-AO keys in its MKT and sends the Finished message protected with the new MKT.
 All the packets exchanged after the Finished message are protected using the MKT derived from the secure TLS handshake.
+The initial TCP-AO key remains available on the client and server to support retransmissions until the derivation of the next key (K_2).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Client                                   Server